lukeed/polka/readme.md

 1) **Any built-in view/rendering engines.**

-    Most templating engines can be incorporated into middleware functions or used directly within route handler.
+    Most templating engines can be incorporated into middleware functions or used directly within a route handler.

 2) **The ability to `throw` from within middleware.**